Search for New Physics via Low-Energy Electron Recoils with a 4.2 Tonne\times Year Exposure from the LZ Experiment

-For solar neutrino exotic electromagnetic interactions, we improve the previous magnetic moment constraint to $\mu < 8.3\times10^{-12}~\mu_B$, a factor of two stronger than our WS2022 result~\cite{LZ:2023poo}, and we set the current leading limit on the neutrino millicharge, $\delta_Q < 1.6\times10^{-13}~e_0$.
-The mirror dark matter temperature above T = 0.29 K is excluded; in terms of kinetic mixing, the limit at the electron-mirror electron mixing parameter $\epsilon$ for $T_\text{DM} = 0.5$ K is $4\times10^{-13}$, which surpasses the previous best \cite{LUX:2019gwa} by 10\%.
-Lastly, our bosonic DM absorption limits are stronger than PandaX \cite{PandaX:2024cic} and are comparable with XENONnT \cite{XENON:2022ltv}, complementary to the astrophysical constraints on ALP-electron coupling derived from x-ray and $\gamma$-ray observations~\cite{Ferreira:2022egk} and the constraints on the mixing strength between hidden photons and photons from stellar bounds~\cite{An:2014twa}.
+For solar neutrino electromagnetic interactions, we set the magnetic moment constraint on $\mu_\nu < 8.3 \times 10^{-12}\,\mu_B$, a factor of two stronger than our WS2022 result~\cite{LZ:2023poo}.
+This improvement is driven primarily by the larger combined exposure of the WS2022+WS2024 dataset and introduction of the radon-tagging technique.
+We also set the current leading limit on the neutrino millicharge, $\delta_Q < 1.6\times10^{-13}~e_0$.
+The mirror dark matter temperature above $T_\mathrm{DM}$ = 0.29 keV is excluded; in terms of kinetic mixing, we set $\epsilon < 4\times10^{-12}$ for the photon--mirror-photon kinetic-mixing parameter at $T_{\rm DM}=0.5$ keV, which surpasses the previous best \cite{LUX:2019gwa} by 10\%.
+Lastly, our bosonic DM absorption limits are comparable with the leading constraints reported in Ref.~\cite{XENON:2022ltv}, complementary to the astrophysical constraints on ALP-electron coupling derived from X-ray and $\gamma$-ray observations~\cite{Ferreira:2022egk} and the constraints on the mixing strength between hidden photons and photons from stellar bounds~\cite{An:2014twa}.

+Overall, the sensitivity of this analysis is slightly stronger than those of XENONnT and PandaX-4T \cite{XENON:2022ltv, PandaX:2024cic}.
+While this search benefits from a larger total exposure and radon tagging, the higher overall ER background rate than XENONnT partially offsets these advantages.
+The relative strength of the observed limits does not follow a uniform pattern across models, but instead depends on the signal's spectral shape and, consequently, on fluctuations in the local data in the relevant energy region.

 The introduction of radon tagging has improved LZ's sensitivity to ER signals.
-Fits to toy datasets indicate that incorporating radon tagging reduces the median upper limits on signal events by approximately 10–25$\%$.
-The improvement is smaller than the tagging efficiency, since Rn tagging comes with a systematic uncertainty on the background event rates that partly offsets its benefit.
-As a result, the upper limits derived from observed data typically improve by about 5–10$\%$, with the exact gain depending on the signal’s spectral shape and underlying physics, particularly the power of the parameter of interest in the event rate.
-The only exception is the case of $^{57}$Fe solar ALPs, where the observed upper limit with radon tagging is slightly weaker.
-This behavior can be attributed to a local upward fluctuation near 14.4 keV in the data.
+Fits to toy datasets indicate that incorporating radon tagging reduces the median upper limits on signal events by approximately 10--25$\%$, and the median sensitivities to a similar extent.

+The improvement is smaller than the tagging efficiency because the tagging efficiency carries a systematic uncertainty, originating mainly from the $^{214}$Pb branching ratio~\cite{LZ:2025xxf}.
+As a result, the upper limits derived from observed data typically improve by about 5--10$\%$, with the exact gain depending on the signal's spectral shape and underlying physics, particularly the exponent with which the reported model parameter enters the expected signal rate.
+The only exception is the $^{57}$Fe solar ALPs, for which the observed upper limit with radon tagging is slightly weaker.
+This is consistent with a modest local upward fluctuation in the reconstructed-energy spectrum around 14.4 keV, visible in Fig. 2 as the data lie slightly above the background-only model in the region where the $^{57}$Fe signal template peaks.